Interpretable machine learning of magnetic transition temperature in Heusler magnets via hierarchical dependence extraction: Methodology

+To support the reliability of the HDE result, we perform two distinct procedures.
+First, we examine if the prediction of $x_{i_g^{\rm opt}}$ for $g \leq 3$ is robust, by performing a score analysis as done in Ref.~\cite{Moree2024HDE}.
+At fixed $g$, the score of a given descriptor is defined as

+where $z_{(g)}^{i}$ is the HDE descriptor that maximizes the fitness function under the constraint $x_{i_g} = x_i$.
+Namely, $z_{(g)}^{i}$ is calculated by optimizing all variational parameters except $i_g$, whereas $z_{(g)}^{\rm opt}$ is calculated by optimizing all variational parameters including $i_g$.
+For the optimal $x_{i_g^{\rm opt}}$, the score is always 1.
+For other descriptors, the score is lower than 1.
+If there is no other descriptor whose score is close to 1, the prediction is deemed robust.

-\headline{To support the reliability of the HDE prediction, we perform not only the score analysis in Appendix~\ref{app:score} but also the $k$-fold cross-validation with $k=4$ and for $g \leq 3$.} This is done as follows.
-The $N_e$ entries are randomly shuffled and divided into $k$ folds, and we perform the HDE[$y$,$\bf{x}$] procedure $k$ times as explained below.
-For $f$ from $1$ to $k$, we perform the HDE[y,$\bf{x}$] using all the folds except $f$ (the training set), and optimize the variational parameters.
-Then, we use these optimized variational parameters to predict the restriction $y^{(f)}$ of $y$ to the fold $f$ (the test set); the prediction at generation $g$ is denoted as $y^{{\rm HDE}(f)}_{(g)}$.
-After the loop, we calculate $R^2$ as:
+Second, we examine if the expression of $y^{\rm HDE}_{(g)}$ for $g \leq 3$ is robust, by performing the $4$-fold cross-validation.
+At fixed $g$, this is done as follows.
+The $N_{\rm ent}$ entries are randomly shuffled and divided into $k=4$ folds.
+For $l$ from $1$ to $k$, we perform HDE[$y$,$\bf{x}$] using the training set (all the folds except $l$), and obtain the HDE expression $y^{{\rm HDE}}_{(g)}$.
+We then use this expression to predict the restriction $y^{(l)}$ of $y$ to the test set (the fold $l$).
+The prediction is denoted as $y^{{\rm HDE}(l)}_{(g)}$.
+After the loop on $l$, we calculate $R^2$ as: